Sixth Form College, Farnborough: Awards

 In 2006, the college ranked third place in the school league table for Hampshire, achieving a higher ranking for A-Level results than several highly regarded independent and private schools in the area.

-In 2007, the college was rated 'Outstanding' by Her Majesty’s Chief Inspector, and it retains Beacon Status as one of the country’s top sixth form colleges.
-The college was rated 'Outstanding' again in 2021.
+In 2007, the college was rated 'outstanding' by Ofsted, and it retains Beacon Status as one of the country’s top sixth form colleges.
+The college was rated 'outstanding' again in 2021.

-In 2010, the college was one of the first colleges nationwide to gain the 'NFER Research-Engaged Award'.

-In 2012, Prince Philip presented the college with one of the first Duke of Edinburgh Award Operating Licences, making the college a Directly Licensed Centre in the Duke of Edinburgh Award network.

-The college has also attained awards including the 'Investors in People', 'Investors in Careers', 'Positive about Disabled People' and 'Fairtrade' awards.

 History

 The college was founded as the Farnborough Grammar School in September 1936, when the Aldershot County High School outgrew its premises and the boys were relocated to Farnborough.

-The Sixth Form College was created from 1974 to 1978, gradually enlarging as the number of Grammar School pupils reduced.
+The Sixth Form College was created from 1974 to 1978, gradually enlarging as the number of grammar school pupils reduced.
 Since being incorporated as a sixth form college in 1992, it has grown fast from 1,180 full-time students in 1992 to now having over 3000.

-Dr John J Guy was the principal from 1992 to 2010.
-He served on a number of government committees, including the Tomlinson Committee on 14-19 reform, and in 2001 was awarded the OBE for services to education.
+John J Guy was the principal from 1992 to 2010.
+He served on a number of government committees, including the Tomlinson Committee on 14–19 reform, and in 2001 was awarded the OBE for services to education.

 He was succeeded as principal in September 2010 by the college's deputy principal, Simon Jarvis.

-In February 2018, it was announced that Catherine Cole, Deputy Principal (Student Services), would succeed Simon Jarvis when he stepped down as Principal (but would continue as CEO of the Prospect Trust) in September 2018.
+In February 2018, it was announced that Catherine Cole, deputy principal (student services), would succeed Simon Jarvis when he stepped down as principal (but would continue as CEO of the Prospect Trust) in September 2018.

+Catherine Cole stepped down as principal of the college at the end of the 2022–2023 academic year.
+She was replaced by Zoe Smallman.

+On 19 November 2024, the school was placed into lockdown twice as a result of bomb threats allegedly from a 40 year old man from Farnborough, whom the police arrested on the same day.